 - Establishing a bequest or designating a partner as a primary beneficiary of your retirement plan and a charitable organization as a contingent beneficiary may allow you to protect a partner while making a more substantial charitable gift than you may have imagined possible.

-Your financial advisor can guide you in developing a gift plan that meets your financial, personal, and philanthropic goals.
-We invite you to contact the Office of Gift Planning at Duke University to assist you.
+Our office can work with you and your financial advisor to develop a gift plan that meets your financial, personal, and philanthropic goals.
+We invite you to contact the Office of Gift Planning at Duke University to learn more.